Bioconductor/bioconductor.org/content/help/course-materials/2013/SeattleFeb2013.md

 [Course Vignette](IntermediateSequenceAnalysis2013.pdf)

-Users of R 2.15 / Bioconductor 2.12 cna install the package with
+The vignette is useful to all.
+Users of R 3.0 / Bioconductor 2.12 can install the package with

     source("http://bioconductor.org/scratch-repos/pkgInstall.R")
     pkgInstall("IntermediateSequenceAnalysis2013")